 Like sleeping at home, there are many ways that your activities and environment can have an impact on getting a good night’s rest.
 To help you get a better night’s sleep on the road, we have come up with 11 ways to sleep better in an RV.

 Upgrade Your RV Mattress

-Stock RV mattresses are notoriously thin, stiff, and just generally uncomfortable.
-RV manufacturers have gotten better over the years but many RV beds and mattresses are still not up to the task of giving a good night’s sleep.
+Stock RV mattresses are notoriously thin, stiff, and generally uncomfortable.
+RV manufacturers have gotten better over the years, but many RV beds and mattresses are still not up to the task of giving a good night’s sleep.
 If you have cursed your RV bed before, it is time to upgrade.
-Try a local camping store or a big box such as Camping World to find a bed that fits your needs and the RV.
+Try a local camping store or a big box such as Camping World to find a mattress that fits your needs and the RV.

 Choose a Quiet Site

 This one is not always easy but if you can choose a site, choose a quiet one.
 Campgrounds can get crowded, and while you may want to sleep, your neighbors may want to party well into the early morning.
 If you have the chance, choose a site that is away from the bulk of the action.

 Sunlight plays a significant role in our sleep/wake cycle.
 Some people find it impossible to find sleep even when a small fraction of sunlight leaks in through the windows.
 For those who have this problem, you can try a sleep mask or black-out curtains.
 These can also filter out excess light from the campground itself to help you get a good night’s sleep.

 Avoid Screens Altogether